Q: |

 |

-Has the most adoptions (8) including AIA, USGBC / LEED credit, Fire man's Fund, Sustainable Furniture Council & City of Santa Monica
+- The leading brand Has the most adoptions (8) including AIA, USGBC / LEED credit, Fire man's Fund, Sustainable Furniture Council & City of Santa Monica

 - Transparent, quantified, global and prevents greenwash which is unlaw ful Covers 80% of the world's products excluding only planes and vehicles